 base for your own user crontab.

-For production use of FixMyStreet, we suggest you use Apache or nginx, and FastCGI.
-It should also be possible to run it using Plack/PSGI, if that is preferable.
+For production use of FixMyStreet, we suggest you use Apache or nginx, with either FastCGI or Plack/PSGI.

 There is an example Apache vhost configuration file in

 The sample configuration will need the following modules enabled:

 For most Linux distributions you should be able to install these using the distribution’s packaging system.

 nginx, you need to run the application service separately - the

 could use to run it as a daemon.